asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 	- At any time you can clear your search area by clicking on the **Trash can** icon in the top menu bar.
 - **Filters...** enables you to further refine your search
 	- **Date Filters** Search dates are optional, so they default to empty.
 If you are searching for specific dates, you can define the date range further in the **Start Date** and **End Date** fields.
 The date picker will automatically constrain your selection to a valid range for the selected dataset.
-		- *Note*: this information may also be found by clicking on ? for a dataset.
+		- *Note*: this information may also be found by clicking on the question mark icon for a dataset.
 		- **Seasonal Search** allows constraining the search to certain annual periods within an overall range of dates.
 Click the Seasonal Search toggle and additional options will appear, allowing you to enter an overall date range (*Start Date/End Date*) and the seasonal range (*Season Start Day/Season End Day*).
 	- **Additional Filters** allow for additional parameters to be applied to narrow your search and reduce the number of results.
 Not all filters will be available for all datasets.
 		- **File Type** – Limit the search to specific types of files.
 Multiple selections allowed.